owisqari/BrainBoxAI-Server/README.md

-# BrainBoxGPT
+# BrainBoxAI

-BrainboxGPT is a web application that uses the Bard API to answer questions.
+BrainboxAI is a web application that uses the Bard API to answer questions.
 It is written in Node.js and uses EJS templates.
 Features

     Can answer a wide range of questions, including factual, open-ended, and creative questions.